-For more than ten years the Verde Canyon Railroad in Clarkdale has been pleasing Arizona residents and visitors with its magnificent views, unique environment and historical perspective.
+For many years the Verde Canyon Railroad in Clarkdale has been pleasing Arizona residents and visitors with its magnificent views, unique environment and historical perspective.
 The train travels through an area that was once rich in mining activity, and even prior to that, was the home of the ancient Sinagua people, whose cliff dwellings can still be seen.
 I visited this attraction recently with three friends, and we thoroughly enjoyed it.
 Keep in mind that the Verde Canyon Railroad excursion covers about 20 miles at a speed of about 10 MPH; the roundtrip is about four hours.
 For the first part of the trip narration is provided over the sound system; they provide information about the trip and special points of interest are explained.

 After the first two hours, when the train turns around and heads back to civilization, there is less talk and more background music; people were definitely quieter and there was quite a bit of napping going on!
 I found this to be the opportunity to put down the camera, and just enjoy the surroundings without a lot of the details.